Product Name & Award

 The whole body must be protected when welding due to the potentially dangerous nature of the craft, and the hands have special safety needs due to their closeness to the welding torch and material being welded.

-That’s why it’s so important to have a really protective pair of welding gloves, to keep your hands cool and burn-free while you work.
+That’s why it’s so important to have a really protective pair of welding gloves, to keep your hands cool and burn-free while you work so shop today for fast shipping.

 Hi, my name is Gregory!
 I have been welding practically all of my life and love it.
 As I have gotten older I have started to weld less and less, so in order to continue my love for welding I created this website.
 I like to write about my experiences and help you all become welders.
 I hope that you enjoy the site!